 A video aid helps with set up, and a patented ash cleanout system makes clean up just as fast.

-Although the overall engineering of the product seems sound, some of the electrical components have flaws.
-The primary issue is the main controller.
-Customer service days and hours are limited, but the manufacturer is aware of the issue and responds accordingly.
+Although the overall engineering of the product seems sound, some of the electrical components may have flaws.
+The primary issue can be the main controller.
+Customer service days and hours are limited, but the manufacturer is aware of the issue and responds accordingly should you have any problems.
 You don’t have to pressure them to get replacement parts, and the new parts seem to be of a higher quality than the failing pieces built into the original machines.

 This product offers a lot of bang for your buck, and although ordering replacement parts is a bit of a hassle, it doesn’t impact value all that much.
 This smoker functions perfectly well as a grill, roaster, and barbeque, and it’s rare to find a multipurpose smoker that actually fulfills that claim.
 Its cooking space is huge, too, so if you have the time and patience to deal with customer service, this is still a sound investment.